Fighting the Darkness: When Hope Feels Like a Fight

 Step 5: Treat thoughts as signals, not commands

 Do not debate it for an hour.
-Check basics.
+Check basics instead.

 - Did I sleep